-7A Extended Care
+7A Champions Extended Care

-Extended Care is for children enrolled in St. Peter Lutheran School.
-There is a \$25.00 per family sign-up fee and hourly charge for students who attend.
-Extended Care will provide the students supervised study and play time, following the same schedule as the school regarding vacation time and days off.
-It does MOT operate in the afternoon on half days.
-All required paperwork must be completed and turned in before children can attend the extended care program.
-Extended care packets can be accessed in the FACTS school management system.
+On-site Before and After Care is available through Champions for children enrolled in Kindergarten-8th grade at St. Peter Lutheran School.
+There is a registration fee per child and weekly rates for students who attend.
+Champions will provide the students supervised study, snacks, exercise and play time, following the same schedule as the school regarding vacation time and days off.

+Champions does NOT operate after school on half days.
+All required on-line registration and forms must be completed and submitted to Champions before children can attend the extended care program.